In Harm's Way

-In Harm's Way is a 1965 American epic historical romantic war film produced and directed by Otto Preminger and starring John Wayne, Kirk Douglas, and Patricia Neal, with a supporting cast featuring Henry Fonda in a lengthy cameo, Tom Tryon, Paula Prentiss, Stanley Holloway, Burgess Meredith, Brandon deWilde, Jill Haworth, Dana Andrews, and Franchot Tone.
+In Harm's Way is a 1965 American epic historical romantic war film produced and directed by Otto Preminger and starring John Wayne, Kirk Douglas, and Patricia Neal.
+The supporting cast featured Henry Fonda in a lengthy cameo, Tom Tryon, Paula Prentiss, Stanley Holloway, Burgess Meredith, Brandon deWilde, Jill Haworth, Dana Andrews, and Franchot Tone.
 Produced with Panavision motion picture equipment, it was one of the last black-and-white World War II epics, and Wayne's last black-and-white film.
 The screenplay was written by Wendell Mayes, based on the 1962 novel Harm's Way, by James Bassett.

-The setting of the film is the entry of the United States into World War II.
-It depicts the lives of several U.S. naval officers based in Hawaii and their wives or lovers.
-The title of the film comes from a quote from an American Revolutionary naval commander:

-I wish to have no connection with any ship that does not sail fast, for I intend to go in harm's way.